Our Flag Means Death: Cancellation

 On January 9, 2024, series creator David Jenkins announced that Max had canceled the series after two seasons.
 Jenkins stated he had originally planned for three seasons and referred to the cancellation as a "premature end".
-According to some reports, the third season was set to begin pre-production in New Zealand before news of the “seemingly sudden” cancellation broke.
+According to some reports, the third season was set to begin pre-production in New Zealand before news of the "seemingly sudden" cancellation broke.
 Jason Mantzoukas revealed he was actively pursuing a role in the third season prior to the cancellation.

 The high-profile cancellation of Our Flag Means Death, along with a general decline in the production of scripted content across the streaming industry, marked the end of the Peak TV era.
 The cancellation was attributed to the "Cancel Your Gays" trend and quickly became one of the most controversial cancellations in television history.
 Fans responded on social media with many believing the decision to cancel the series was due to homophobia.
 Critics were surprised by the cancellation given the show's success and voiced their disappointment with the decision.
 Daniel Fienberg of The Hollywood Reporter stated "I am really still confused by [the cancellation of] Our Flag Means Death, because that is a show that for a long time was in the Top 10 on Max."

 A fan-funded campaign dubbed "Renew as a Crew" was launched and raised enough funds to rent both a billboard in Times Square and a plane flying over Hollywood with the message "Save Our Flag Means Death".
 Fan efforts also included a Change.org petition which gained over 85,000 signatures as of March 2024.
 A campaign to boycott Max and move the series to a different streamer continued under the banner of "Adopt Our Crew".
 Despite a vigorous fan campaign, on March 7, 2024, Jenkins announced that the show was unable to find a new home and thanked fans for their support.
-Jenkins explained that this decision "had more to do with an industry trying to figure out how to transition to a new era (and in some instances keep the lights on)."
+Jenkins explained that this outcome "had more to do with an industry trying to figure out how to transition to a new era (and in some instances keep the lights on)."